 The Edward Corbould Research Fund (ECRF) of the Astronomical Association of Queensland (AAQ) was established in 1987 with a grant of $50,000 from Edward Corbould, a property developer in the Queensland Sunshine Coast area.
 The purpose of this fund is to support astronomical research projects by amateur astronomers and tertiary students.
 Grants are provided from the investment income of the fund, and will only be offered if the fund attains a certain level of growth each year.

 The Astronomical Association of Queensland (AAQ) announced a successful ECRF grant at the April 2017 Ordinary General Meeting of the AAQ.
-Successful applicants are notified by email and funds disbursed by the AAQ Treasurer in July 2017.
+The successful applicant was notified by email and funds disbursed by the AAQ Treasurer in July 2017.

 The ECRF has been established to encourage and assist astronomical research, rather than simple data-gathering.
 Projects in any field of astronomy are considered.
 Projects must comprise observational research which has a clearly defined objective and timeline, adds to the body of knowledge, and is appropriate for publication.
 Funds may be requested to support any aspect of the research including appropriate equipment (excluding office equipment and items which form an inherent part of a larger whole such as telescope mirrors), consumable items or essential travel but excluding personal remuneration.
 Applications for funding solely for travel to conferences or for planning research will not be considered.

-The application was required be in the form of a research proposal and include the following:
+An application is required be in the form of a research proposal and include the following:

 - A statement of the aims and hypotheses of the project.